jothepro/libCloudSync/README.md

 ### Documentation

-This project uses [Doxygen](https://www.doxygen.nl/index.html) for documenation.
+This project uses [Doxygen](https://www.doxygen.nl/index.html) for documentation.

 To generate the docs, run `doxygen Doxyfile` or execute the `doxygen` target defined in the `CMakeLists.txt`.